 A German architect by the name of Herman Sörgel came up with it.
 Not a Nazi himself, the rise of Adolf Hitler in the 1920s and 30s convinced Sörgel that radical new solutions were needed to solve Europe’s problems of high unemployment and what he foresaw was an impending energy crisis.

 He first published Mittelmeer-Senkung, Sahara-Bewässerung.
 Panropaprojekt (“Lowering the Mediterranean, Irrigating the Sahara.
 Panropa Project”) in 1929.
 He expanded on his thesis in another book three years later, which introduced the name “Atlantropa”.

 The plan called for the construction of dams at key points in the Mediterranean: first at the Strait of Gibraltar and the Dardanelles, eventually between Sicily and Tunisia.
 The sea would thus be converted into two basins, with the western part lowered by around one meter per year and the eastern part by two meters.
-Over the course of a century, that would lower the sea level by 100 and 200 meters, respectively, creating some 660,000 square kilometers of arable land.
+Over the course of a century, that would reduce sea levels by 100 and 200 meters, respectively, creating some 660,000 square kilometers of arable land.